How to Make Money with Your Car: Financial Freedom with Your Wheels

 Lyft has emerged as the biggest competitor to Uber's dominance over the paid ride app marketplace.
 Lyft is similar to Uber, and it pays drivers on both a per minute and per mile scale for every single paid trip.
 The higher the demand at the time, the higher the rates, the bigger the cut you get as a driver.

-Lyft does offer an earnings calculator which lets potential drivers get a fairly decent idea of what they can make based on the city they live in and hours they plan on driving.
-This is a neat little tool to give you a realistic idea of what's possible.
+Lyft does offer an earnings calculator, which lets potential drivers get a fairly decent idea of what they can make based on the city they live in and the hours they plan on driving.
+This is a neat little tool to give you a realistic idea of what's possible with a reliable car.

 Glassdoor has the average for drivers as $16 an hour.
 There are some outliers where drivers in large cities who put in a lot of peak time hours on the weekend can make many hundreds of dollars in even just one night.